rianby64/apolog/README.md

 npm install apolog --save-dev

 ### How to integrate?
-If you plan to use [Apolog](https://github.com/rianby64/apolog) with [Jasmine](https://github.com/jasmine/jasmine-npm) then I suggest you to
+If you plan to use [Apolog](https://github.com/rianby64/apolog) with [Jasmine](https://github.com/jasmine/jasmine-npm) then I suggest you to do the following:

 1. [jasmine init](http://jasmine.github.io/2.4/node.html)